AbbyB97/simple-github-details/README.md

 # github-repo-react
-Programming exercise to fetch github repos of a user
+Simple react app to get the repos created by a user on github